-Diet is key to producing lean, toned muscles.
+Of course diet is key to producing lean, toned muscles as well.
 I do believe that abs are made in the kitchen!
 The weight and strength training part is integral, but it comes second.
 If your nutrition is focused around losing body fat, then by adding some light, fast weights and a little cardio to your exercise routine, you will be checking yourself out in the mirror with a proud as punch smile.

 When I first started weight training, i joined CrossFit Babes Miami.
 I absolutely loved it!
 Unfortunately though, with the hubby working so much over the last few months, I had to put a hold on it and just do my own thing at home.
 I’m pretty excited to say though that I’m now training with Chase Conditioning, an affiliate of CrossFit Babes just twice a week (as I can take the kids along with me if I need to!)